 (Founder/Artistic Director)

-Michael is currently based in NYC, where his directing credits include I’ll Never Love Again (a chamber piece) by Clare Barron at the Bushwick Starr (Obie Award for Direction, 2016; NYT and Time Out Critics’ Picks), Cancer Cancer Cancer by Alexander Paris at Ars Nova AntFest, The Whore from Ohio by Hanoch Levin with New Yiddish Rep, How I Learned to Drive by Paula Vogel with Drum Tower West Theater in Beijing, Lost Tribe by Alex Borinsky as part of Target Margin’s Yiddish Theater Lab, and other projects with New York Theater Workshop, LMCC, The Civilians, EST, and NYU/Tisch.
+Michael Leibenluft (he/him) is an Obie Award-winning theater and film director whose work is rooted in the intersection of collaborative storytelling, multilingualism, and cultural exchange.
+Leibenluft’s theater directing credits include I’ll Never Love Again (a chamber piece) by Clare Barron at the Bushwick Starr (Obie Award for Direction, 2016; NYT and Time Out Critics’ Picks), Salesman之死 by Jeremy Tiang (Obie Award for Best Play), The Dancing Room by Yehuda Hyman, How I Learned to Drive by Paula Vogel with Drum Tower West Theater in Beijing, Lost Tribe by Agnes Borinsky at Target Margin, The Subtle Body by Megan Campisi at 59E59 Theaters and the Shanghai Dramatic Arts Center, and other projects with Ars Nova, New York Theater Workshop, Atlantic Theater Company/NYU and several theaters in China and Taiwan.